LindaAPersson/portfolio-1/README.md

 ![Screenshot of the starter page](assets/readme-img/home.png)

 ### Cities
 On the cities page the user can see four different cities in Sweden.
 There is a picture and some short information about the city.
+The page change layout depending on what screen the user use.
 ![Screenshot of the city page, laptop-size](assets/readme-img/cities-laptop.png)
 ![Screenshot of the city page, tablet-size](assets/readme-img/cities-tablet.png)
 ![Screenshot of the city page, mobil-size](assets/readme-img/cities-mobil.png)